apache/hudi/README.md

        Can be the use case or functionality achieved.
 Example - de-duplication.
 This can be skipped if the guide is in general talking about ingestion using different sources and sinks.
     3. tag 3
         - Represent individual Hudi features/components - clustering, compaction, ingestion, meta-sync etc.
+        - If deltastreamer is referred, add both tags - `deltastreamer` and `hudi streamer` since we renamed deltastreamer.
     4. tag 4
         - List of technologies used in the guide.
 This should be an inclusive list.
 Qualify names fully here.
 For example prefer to "amazon athena" instead of "athena".
 This helps in discoverability of the guides.